San Diego Truck Accident Attorneys

 Legal Representation for Tractor-Trailer Accident Victims

-Tractor trailers, also referred to "semi trucks" or "big rigs", are a ubiquitous presence on roadways throughout Southern California and all across the country.
+Tractor-trailers, also referred to "semi-trucks" or "big rigs," are a common presence on roadways throughout Southern California and the rest of the country.
 These vehicles transport the food we eat and the products we use every day.
 Tractor-trailers are a vital element of America's economy, but due to their colossal size and weight, these vehicles are also a deadly threat to everyone else on the road.